An introduction to collecting behavioural data

-What do we want to study?
+What do we want to look at?

 Movement is a key animal characteristic, and iconic of our group.
 Images of preserved specimens or fossils can tell us huge amounts about what those animals were adapted to do whilst they were alive.
 We can measure colours, patterns, dimensions and many other characteristics.
-However, what we cannot do is concretely know how they moved through the world, nor any subtleties of their behaviour.
+However, what we cannot do is concretely know how they moved through the world, nor the subtleties of their behaviour.
 In order to do this, we're going to need videos.
 Furthermore, to study this well, we're going to need more than one camera.
 If we have this, we can track the movements of the animal and reconstruct them in a quantitative manner.
-This is the fundamental basis of much modern behvioural study (ethology) and the advancements in camera technologies, computing power and machine learning have greatly increased the scope of how we can think about behavioural data.
+This is the fundamental basis of much modern behavioural study (ethology) and the advancements in camera technologies, computing power, and machine learning have greatly increased the scope of how we can think about behavioural data.

 Insect flight is fundamentally difficult to study